A Future for International Climate Politics

 The role of civil society in international climate politics today should focus on:

 - rebuilding coalitions and developing a clear division of labor inside and outside of the UNFCCC, as well as across different thematic “silos” while taking into account changing geopolitics and global governance;

 - refocusing advocacy efforts on the real spoilers and vested interests on the local, regional, and global levels; and,

 - mobilizing global and local movements to reclaim the commons: the atmosphere, natural resources such as land, forests, biodiversity, and water, but also knowledge and public spaces.

-In order to download the full policy paper, please click on the PDF button at the top of the page.
+In order to download the full policy paper, please click here.